 We assign just enough guides to accommodate the pre-arranged number of participants.
-If you contact us more than thirty days before your visit, adjustments can be made to your reservation and fees.
-Within thirty days of your visit, if you have fewer participants than were pre-arranged, you will not receive a refund.
+If you contact us more than 30 days (60 days if you have an overnight program) before your visit, adjustments can be made to your reservation and fees.
+Within 30 days (60 days if you have an overnight program) of your visit, if you have fewer participants than were pre-arranged, you will not receive a refund.
 If you have more participants than expected, they will pay the same rate as the other participants.
 More than five additional participants without prior notice may result in some individuals being turned away.

 - Do tours still take place if it is raining?

 Yes, our programs run rain or shine!
 If we determine that conditions on the ranch are unsafe, we will contact you on the morning of your tour.
 Only tours that must be canceled by Hidden Villa will be refunded or rescheduled for a later date.

 Please do not feed our farm animals unless you’re on a guided tour that allows you to do so.
 Because we are an organic farm, the animal care staff must be very careful about what the animals are fed.
 Only under the direct supervision of a specially trained Hidden Villa guide may tour participants offer token amounts of approved feed.